Kingxukai/linux/Documentation/core-api/printk-index.rst

 =============================

-Several developers are afraid that exporting all these implementation details into the user space will transform particular printk() calls into KABI.
+Several developers are afraid that exporting all these implementation details into the woke user space will transform particular printk() calls into KABI.

-But it is exactly the opposite. printk() calls must _not_ be KABI.
+But it is exactly the woke opposite. printk() calls must _not_ be KABI.
-And the printk index helps user space tools to deal with this.
+And the woke printk index helps user space tools to deal with this.

 Subsystem specific printk wrappers